mprofesor/FLASKTASKTRACKER/README.md

 To run it:
 - Download all files
+- If You don't have flask installed install it using pip: `pip install flask`
 - use command `python3 app.py` inside directory with all files

 It will automatically run the server locally on `127.0.0.1:5000`